paddycarey/beardo-control/README.md

 beardo-control install lives at the centre of an installation, providing a single point of control/information.

 ***

 This server uses [Docker][docker] to provide a standard development environment for all developers on the project, this is the preferred method of installation/development.
 No support is provided for non-docker setups.

+## Features (for now)
+***

+- Gitlab sync
+    - user accounts
+    - SSH keys
+    - projects (with webhooks, but not project-users yet)
+- Accepts webhooks on push to any attached git repo, enqueing a build job.
+- Queue API allowing build tasks to be leased/marked complete by a build worker.
+- Basic dashboard
+    - User management
+    - Project management
+    - View build logs

 ## Before you start